WebGLHitASnag/VR-Project-2/README.md

 </p>

 ### We learned....
-  - Game development methodology and procedures
+  - ...game development methodology and procedures.
-  - Most of the development of our game pertained to tasks that were necessary in Project 1 (i.e. model placement and aesthetic design)
+  - ...that most of the development of our game pertained to tasks that were necessary in Project 1 (i.e. model placement and aesthetic design).
-  - More about the Hydrologic Cycle than we thought there was
+  - ...more about the Hydrologic Cycle than we thought there was.
+  - ...about a small sample of Unity's API.
+  - ...scripting with C#.

 ### Tools Used
   - [Unity](https://unity3d.com/) :video_game:
   - [Blender](https://www.blender.org/) :crystal_ball:
   - [Audacity](https://www.audacityteam.org/) :headphones:

 ### Biggest issues
-  - Learning to use Unity and C# without having any prior experience.
+  - Learning to use Unity and C# without any one in the group that has any prior experience.
   - Integration of the project as a whole
   - Maintaining portability (i.e. not including any extra dependencies for the final build of the game to run)
+  - Dealing with Unity's randomness/unclear compile errors

 ### Grade Requirements
  - [x] Have water as the central element of your project